-All students must register by the following dates : Macro- Friday, August 1, 2014 and Micro- Thursday, August 7, 2014.
+For Summer 2014, all students must register for the course(s) by the following dates : Macro- Friday, August 1, 2014 and Micro- Thursday, August 7, 2014.
 No refunds or cancellations will be permitted after the registration deadline.

 *** Please note that students cannot receive additional financial aid for these costs.
 For futher questions in regards to this matter, please call the Financial Aid Office at (831) 647-4119.

 MACRO: ECPR 8501 A